 ISONIC 2010, ISONIC 2009 UPA-Scope.The FMC/TFM protocol is the standard feature for all suitable modes of operation

-strategy, such as S-Scan, Linear Scan, etc or a combination of them the resulting A-Scan is formed as the outcome of superimposing with the corresponding phase shifts of
+strategy, such as S-Scan, Linear Scan, etc or a combination of them the resulting A-Scan is formed as an outcome of superimposing with the corresponding phase shifts of

 several of primary A-Scans produced by each element of the receiving aperture.
-As the primary A-Scans are stored as raw data the TFM image may be reconstructed
+As the primary A-Scans are stored into the raw data matrix the TFM image may be reconstructed

-even for the files created using the S-Scan, Linear Scan coverage, etc or a combination of them in past
+from the files created at any time in past using either S-Scan, Linear Scan coverage, etc or a combination of them:

 The exemplary videos below illustrate the reconstruction of TFM image from the pure S-Scan files, which were obtained with no angle gain compensation and DAC (or TCG) normalization,